‘Nazi homeschool’ sparks call for review of Ohio homeschooling - NewsBreak

 The couple, alleged to be Logan and Katja Lawrence of Upper Sandusky, go by the online name The Saxton.
 Reports state the couple is using the Dissident Homeschool channel on Telegram to disseminate the material they’ve allegedly been developing for years.

-The group has nearly 2,500 subscribers and includes items like printouts so students can use Adolf Hitler quotes to practice cursive handwriting and tips to “avoid Jewish media content.”Family returns from celebration to find home on fire
+The group has nearly 2,500 subscribers and includes items like printouts so students can use Adolf Hitler quotes to practice cursive handwriting and tips to “avoid Jewish media content.”Columbus OKs $225K settlement in 2017 police excessive force lawsuit

 According to reports, the Lawrences have also said they’re committed to helping these children become a “wonderful Nazi.”